boostorg/website-v2/.github/pull_request_template.md

 ## Self-review Checklist
 <!-- Delete the section that doesn't apply -->
 - [ ] Tag relevant team members for review
+- [ ] Link this PR to the related GitHub Project ticket

 ### Frontend
 - [ ] UI implementation matches Figma design